udexon/LesNomadesMobile/README.md

 In any case, we may also assume that Wework facilities are strategically located in the best spots in big hot urban areas.

 As Cooking Class Parties has the same acronym as China Communist Party, we should not be ashamed to say that turning Wework facilities into "community kitchens" (having the same root as "Communism" too) might just be the magic potion that it needs to save itself.

+In fact, from the operational perspective, what is required might just be a "minor upgrade" of kitchens in Wework facilities, so that it is large and well equipped enough to sustain the head count in the non-kitchen floor space.

+Then of course, the next question is planning permissions &mdash; which in turn are related to to local authorities ....

 Let's call this business "Les Nomades Mobile" if CCP is too much a taboo for some readers.